americanhandelsociety/americanhandelsociety-members/README.md

 ```

 # Payment integrations

+### Membership renewals
 The renewal flow uses a Zeffy + Zapier integration.
-It works like so:
+The following steps upfold per member renewal:

-1. The member `Profile` page renders a button that exposes an in-modal Zeffy form.
+1. The `Profile` page renders a button that exposes an in-modal Zeffy form.
 (See [constants.py](https://github.com/americanhandelsociety/americanhandelsociety-members/blob/main/americanhandelsociety_app/constants.py) for the URL.)
 1. A user completes the form / submits payment.
 1. The completed form triggers a "Zap" in Zapier. ([Setup instructions.](https://support.zeffy.com/integrating-zeffy-with-zapier))
 1. The Zap POSTs to a webhook hosted by the AHS Django app (`/membership-renewal-webhook/`).
-N.b., the AHS webhook uses token auth; the Zap must be configured to include an `Authorization` header.
+N.b., the AHS webhook uses token auth; the Zap is configured to include an `Authorization` header using a API `Token` that belongs to an AHS admin.
 1. The webhook updates the relevant `Member` record with the data from the Zapier (i.e., membership type, renewal date, and first and last name – if changed).
 N.b., the AHS also uses Zeffy to collect Society Conference payments.
-Conference forms also trigger a Zap, but the webhook cannot process the data and returns a 400.
+Conference forms trigger a Zap, but the webhook cannot process the data and returns a 400; this does not affect the health of the payment integration, other then creating useless error messages and emails to the AHS gmail account.

 [![Zapier failure message](https://github.com/americanhandelsociety/americanhandelsociety-members/blob/master/americanhandelsociety_app/static/images/zapier_400.png?raw=true)]

+### Becoming a member
 The join flow integrates with Paypal.
 (N.b., it should be deprecated in the future.)
 Do the following to setup Paypal for local testing:

 1. Serve your localhost using [ngrok](https://ngrok.com/).